josegocampo/josegocampo/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🤔 &nbsp; Exploring new technologies, building apps and learning in public.
-- 🎓 &nbsp; Studyied Full Stack Web Development and Computer Science at Lambda School.
+- 🎓 &nbsp; Studied Full Stack Web Development and Computer Science at Lambda School.
 - 💼 &nbsp; Previously a lawyer, I have worked on a legal tech startup and on a big law firm.
 - 🌱 &nbsp; Learning more about System Design, Component Architecture, TypeScript and Algorithms.
 - ✍️ &nbsp; Pursuing a career in Software Development and Creating Custom Apps and Blog Writing as hobbies/side hustles.